GO NAVY #

-From 1994 to 96, Calhoon was an assistant athletic trainer at the University of Memphis, where he worked primarily with the volleyball and men's basketball programs.
-During that time, he earned his Master of Science in Human Movement Science from the University of Memphis, and was credentialed as a Certified Strength & Conditioning Specialist (CSCS) by the National Strength and Conditioning Association.
+From 1994 to 1996, Calhoon was an Assistant Athletic Trainer at the University of Memphis, where he worked primarily with the volleyball and men's basketball programs.
+During that time, he earned his master's degree in human movement science from the University of Memphis, and was credentialed as a Certified Strength & Conditioning Specialist (CSCS) by the National Strength and Conditioning Association.

 Calhoon, who grew up in a Navy family and moved several times throughout his childhood, considers himself a native Kansan.
 He chose Fort Hayes State University in Hays, Kansas for his undergraduate education, where he attained a bachelor's degree in exercise science and athletic training in 1991.